 One suggestion is that the website of Le Droit Humain states that Piron organised the first international convent in 1921 (!) and the first national convent on the creation of the French federation in 1922!
 So that would be an occasion for a photo too.

 An odd point is that there are international visitors on both photos.
-The small group contains Dutch(wo)men, the ‘Steiner photo’ at least one Fin.
+The small group contains Dutch(wo)men, the ‘Steiner photo’ has more people who are not from France.
 I suppose that the photo with Piron on the chair is of the international convention of 1920 or 1921 and the other was taken at another occasion, such as the installation of the French federation (not the national convention) where international visitors would be logical.

 We can also safely exclude the possibility that the man is Rudolf’s brother Gustav (1866-1941).
 He looked like this (right) and was deaf from birth.

 So that solves it, right?
 The man probably isn’t Steiner.
 Well, things are not that easy!

 The man the the bottom right of Steiner is Petter (or Pekka) Ervast (1875-1934) who was an interesting character.
 He founded the Finish Theosophical Society in 1907, but left in 1920 to found the Finish federation of Le Droit Humain.
 Some say that later he left Le Droit Humain to found Ruusu-Ristin (Rosy-Cross) a Theosophical society with a Masonic core, other sources claim that he founded both Le Droit Humain and Ruusu-Ristin at the same time.

 Be that as it may, if the Finish federation was founded in the same year that the first international convent was held.
 If it was just before the convention, I can understand Ervast being there, but we just saw that the ‘Steiner photo’ is probably taken later, at the installation of the French federation for example.
 Of course, that is also an occasion for international visitors.